 Greyson was born in China and grew up in the San Francisco Bay area.
 He went to UCLA to obtain his undergraduate degree in Psychobiology.
 Prior to entering medical school, he served as a juvenile mentor at the Department of Corrections in Stockton, worked as a behavioralist for children with ASD, and scribed at Zuckerberg San Francisco General's adult clinic.
 From these experiences, he learned the value of constructive communication and servitude.
 His clinical interest is in inpatient medicine, still undifferentiated whether to specialize.
 When not at work, Greyson enjoys practicing gymnastics rings elements, recurve archery, and piano.

-D.O.
-Western University of Health Sciences College of Osteopathic Medicine of the Pacific
+Western University of Health Sciences College of Osteopathic Medicine

 B.S.
 Human Physiology, University of Oregon